 These dark colors and a distinctive and stubborn smell associated with this plastic make it difficult for recycling facilities to find new uses for PP plastics – resulting in few products suited for this plastic in repurposed applications.

 When PP products are recycled, a few useful things are made from this plastic.
 These applications include speed bumps, plastic lumber, car parts, park benches, and other forms of industrial products.

 Which Plastics Are Not Recycled?

 Even though seven unique kinds of plastics are used in today’s world for many purposes, only four are collected in substantial quantities to be recycled and reused.
 Some of these other plastics may make it to a recycling plant, but it is doubtful.

 Three kinds of plastics almost always end up in a landfill when thrown away.
 These include:

 PVC is the third-most widely produced plastic.
 Each year, 40 million tons are produced in flexible and rigid variations.
 You are probably most familiar with its rigid form, as these plastics are used in construction.
 For construction, PVC is used for pipes and applications for doors and windows.

 While PVC can be recycled, it is rare for common recycling plants to accept and process it.
-As a result, the recycling process is difficult and seldom found at municipal facilities.
-What this means for you is that you do not include PVC products in the recycling bin with your other plastics.
+As a result, the recycling process is complex and seldom found at municipal facilities.
+This means that you do not include PVC products in the recycling bin with your other plastics.

 PS plastics, like PVS products, are recyclable – but you are unlikely to find a processing plant that will recycle and repurpose these plastics.

 PS plastics are rigid, glassy thermoplastics that are sourced from petroleum.